 There are several cookie banner generators on the German market and the scripts can cost up to €100 per month.
 Don't worry, they are usually also available for around €10 with monthly billing.
 Cookiebot.com, a Danish provider of cookie consent banners, even offers a free version.
 So if you are just starting your website, blog or shop and want to keep your monthly expenses low, this is a wonderful opportunity.
 Of course, you have to make a few compromises in terms of use.
 For example, the banner cannot be changed visually (apart from the positioning).
 At the same time, it can only be activated for a single domain.
 But you get a free cookie banner generator.

 In Webflow CMS, the script can be integrated in the "Project Settings" area under the "Custom Code" tab.
 Copy the source code into the "Head Code" field.
-Attention: If you have stored your Google Tracking and Facebook Pixel ID in the "Integrations" tab, these will be loaded before the cookie banner script and thus not blocked!
+Attention: If you have stored your Google Tracking and Facebook Pixel ID in the "Integrations" tab, these will be loaded before the cookie banner script and therefore not blocked!
 Delete your IDs from the corresponding fields and add the integration scripts for Google and Facebook in the "Custom Code" tab under the cookie banner script.

 The second script that Cookiebot makes available to you is the listing of the cookies that exist on your site.
 This must be included in the section of your privacy policy.